cloudfoundry/uaa/README.md

 (This might require an initial `mvn install` from the parent directory to get the wars in your local repo first.)

+### BVTs

+There is a really simple cucumber feature spec (`--tag @uaa`) to verify that the UAS server is there.
+There is also a rake task to launch the integration tests from the `uaa` submodule in `vcap`.
+Typical usage for a local (`uaa.vcap.me`) instance:

+    $ cd vcap/tests
+    $ rake bvt:run_uaa

+To modify the runtime parameters you can provide a `uaa.yml` and set the env var `CLOUD_FOUNDRY_CONFIG_PATH`, e.g.

+    $ cat > /tmp/uaa.yml
+    uaa:
+      host: uaa.appcloud21.dev.mozycloud
+      test:
+        username: dev@cloudfoundry.org # defaults to vcap_tester@vmware.com
+        password: changeme
+        email: dev@cloudfoundry.org
+    $ CLOUD_FOUNDRY_CONFIG_PATH=/tmp rake bvt:run_uaa

+The tests will usually fail on the first run because of the 1 sec granularity of the timestamp on the tokens in the cloud_controller (so duplicate tokens will be rejected by the server).
+When you run the second and subsequent times they should pass because new token values will be obtained from the server.

+You can also change individual properties on the command line with `UAA_ARGS`, which are passed on to the mvn command line, or with MAVEN_OPTS which are passed on to the shell executing mvn, e.g.

+    $ UAA_ARGS=-Duaa=uaa.appcloud21.dev.mozycloud rake bvt:run_uaa

+N.B.
+MAVEN_OPTS cannot be used to set JVM system properties for the tests, but it can be used to set memory limits for the process etc.

 ## Inventory

 There are actually several projects here, the main `uaa` server application and some samples: